Instructions for Oral Presentations

 Posters must be prepared in portrait orientation, with a maximum size of 120 cm (height) × 90 cm (width).
 Posters in A0 format (118.9 cm × 84.1 cm) are also acceptable.

-To effectively communicate your research, we encourage you to carefully design your poster, taking into consideration the following recommendations:
+There is no specific template to prepare your poster, but to effectively communicate your research, we encourage you to carefully design it, taking into consideration the following recommendations:

 Presentation awards